 Now, put the sleeper jammies on your child BACKWARDS!
 Yep, that’s right!
 With the zipper at the BACK!

 Chances are your toddler will not be able to get out of the backward jammies no matter how hard she tries.

-One of my hooligans was truly a Houdini, so as an added measure, we used a safety pin to secure the zipper to the sleeper.
+One of my hooligans was a little Houdini, so as an added measure, we used a safety pin to secure the zipper to the sleeper.

 Please note, I am not recommending that you insist that your child stay in a poopy diaper.
 This is a solution for the child who has made a habit of having his daily bowel movement when he is alone in his crib, and removes the diaper every time.
 As a parent, you know your child’s habits, and whether or not this is a chronic issue at your house.